pnieters/PredictingPhytoplanktonPatterns/README.md

-# PredictingPhytoplanktonPhenomtypes
+# PredictingPhytoplanktonPatters
-Public Repository for the Paper "Predicting environmental drivers of phytoplankton bloom phenotypes"
+Public Repository for the Paper "Machine Learning to Identify Environmental Drivers of Phytoplankton Blooms in the Southern Baltic Sea"

 ## Authors:
 1. Maximilian Berthold, Department of Biology, Mount Allison University, Canada